How is Art Therapy used for addiction recovery?

 For those in addiction treatment, specialized art therapy sessions help aid in the healing process and allow for self-reflection and understanding in a way that is enjoyable and easier to manage than traditional psychotherapy.

 What is Art Therapy?

 Art therapy is considered an experiential therapy.
-Through art therapy, you’ll address feelings and spiritual obligations through a variety of creative and physical activities.
+Through it, you’ll address feelings and spiritual obligations through a variety of creative and physical activities.

 Art therapy is an excellent tool for helping people address some of the more difficult and complicated aspects of addiction recovery.
 It’s a creative way for you to process extremely stressful emotions, anxieties, and depressions.
-Art therapy provides an enjoyable ay to reduce your stress, explore your creativity and emotions, all serving as a valuable tool for relapse prevention.
+It provides an enjoyable way to reduce your stress, explore your creativity and emotions, all serving as a valuable tool for relapse prevention.

 The American Art Therapy Association (AATA) defines the practice as a mental health modality that has allowed people to develop themselves in the following manners:

 Art therapy, if practiced regularly, can provide significant mental health benefits.
 It has been shown to stimulate the release of dopamine, which as a positive effect on mood and increases neuroplasticity, which helps when forming new behavioral patterns.